prashjet/oss4astro/documentation/README.md

 [RadVel](https://radvel.readthedocs.io/en/latest/), and
 [SPISEA](https://spisea.readthedocs.io/en/latest/).

+The following
+1. Hosting your Sphinx Documentation via ReadTheDocs
+2. Including Jupyter notebooks using MyST-NB
+3. Other Sphinx extensions

-## Bonus Afternoon Activity: Linking your Sphinx Documentation with ReadTheDocs
+### Hosting your Sphinx Documentation via ReadTheDocs

 In most cases, we want to host our sphinx documentation online so that other users can access it easily.
-If your code is in a GitHub repo, is public, and has sphinx documentation set up as above, then you can host your documentation via [ReadTheDocs](https://readthedocs.org/).
+If you have webspace available, then copy the contents of `build/html` there.
+If your code is in a GitHub repo, is public, and has sphinx documentation set up as above, then there is another option.
+You can host your documentation via [ReadTheDocs](https://readthedocs.org/).
 One very nice aspect of ReadTheDocs is that you can have it automatically recompile the documentation each time a change is pushed to your code